dangolofrancesco/llm-empathy-causal-study/README.md

 # llm-empathy-causal-study
 With this project we aim to determine if a more empathetic chatbot response causally increases a user’s immediate emotional attachment.
+To determine whether or not a chatbot's responses are direct causes of attachment or simply reactions to the users' behaviour.

 # Research Project Causal Model